joelfreeman38/ai-case-study/README.md

-# Project-1
+# ai-case-stude

-This is a project repo to store documents and code
+This is a project repo to store the case study for Amazon AI use case